Geometry of Bounded Frechet Manifolds: Introduction

 Our goal in this paper is to extend to bounded Fr\'{e}chet manifolds the known results of Fr\'{e}chet geometry.
-We define the tangent bundles $TM$ and $T^2 M$ of a bounded Fr\'{e}chet manifold $M$ modelled on a Fr\'{e}chet space $F$ and prove that they are endowed also with bounded Fr\'{e}chet manifold structures of the same type modelled on $F^2$ and $F^4$, respectively.
-In addition, we show that $TM$ admits a vector bundle structure, so we are able to define a connection on $TM$ via a connection map (cf.~\cite{vas},~\cite{va}).
+We define the tangent bundles $TM$ and $T^2 M$ of a bounded Fr\'{e}chet manifold $M$ modelled on a Fr\'{e}chet space $F$ and prove that they too are endowed with bounded Fr\'{e}chet manifold structures of the same type modelled on $F^2$ and $F^4$, respectively.
+In addition, we show that $TM$ admits a vector bundle structure, which allows us to define a connection on $TM$ via a connection map (cf.~\cite{vas},~\cite{va}).
 We shall interpret linear connections as linear systems of ordinary differential equations on trivial bundles.
 Our main result is that $T^2M$ admits a vector bundle structure if and only if $M$ is endowed with a linear connection.
+Moreover, a linear connection on $M$ determines a vector bundle structure on $T^2M$ and a vector bundle isomorphism $T^2M \rightarrow TM \oplus TM$.
 We conclude by proving the existence and uniqueness of the integral curve of a vector field on $M$.

-It turned out that bounded Fr\'{e}chet manifolds are easier to handle in contrast with PLB-manifolds, since for the latter manifolds it is necessary to establish the existence of the projective limits for various geometric objects.
-Also, in contrast to infinite dimensional convenient manifolds (see~\cite{km}), the topology of bounded Fr\'{e}chet manifolds is rather simple.
-The infinite dimensional geometry of convenient manifolds is well developed.
-However, to get as much geometrical structure as possible on convenient manifolds, we need to define the notion of manifold as having an atlas consisting of charts.
-But this limits Cartesian closedness of the category of manifolds.
-There is another drawback in the convenient setting: There are two kinds of tangent bundles, and vector fields (kinematic and operational).
-But operational vector fields do not have integral curves, and for a given kinematic vector field integral curves need not exist locally, and if they exist they need not be unique for a given initial value.
+It turns out that bounded Fr\'{e}chet manifolds have some advantages over both PLB-manifolds and infinite dimensional convenient manifolds.
+In the case of PLB-manifolds, the difficulty is that to construct a geometric object on manifolds we need to establish the existence of the projective limit of its Banach corresponding factors.
+While in the case of convenient manifolds, to construct geometrical structures on manifolds we need to define the notion of manifolds by charts but this restricts the consequences of Cartesian closedness drastically (see~\cite{km},~\cite{mi}).
+In addition, for convenient manifolds we have two different kinds of tangent bundles (kinematic and operational) and hence we have two different types of vector fields.
+Another drawback is that operational vector fields do not necessarily have integral curves.
+On the other hand, for a given kinematic vector field integral curves may not exist locally, and if they exist they may not be unique for the same initial condition (see~\cite{km}).